Leosnardos0/Leosnardos0/README.md

 -  Hi, I’m Leosnardos
 -  I’m interested in Informatics
 - 🌱 I’m currently learning JavaScript / C++
-- 📫 How to reach me: leoknardok@gmail.com (may not respond)
+- 📫 How to reach me: leoknardok@gmail.com (may not reply)
 - Pronouns: he/him
 - ⚡ Fun fact: I like pizza